Gosen OG Sheep Micro 18 Natural String

 Comments: This is an excellent string.
 Forget it's low cost.
 I have used it as a full bed and as a cross with poly

 mains.
 It's all good.
-Nice feel, easy on the arm, plenty of pop depending on how you can handle lower tensions, and holds up
+Nice feel, easy on the arm, plenty of pop depending on how you can handle lower tensions, and holds

 surprisingly well on clay.
 I do my own stringing so at $3/set every 2 weeks I cut out the old and put in the new.
-Been playing with
+Been

 the string for 5 years.
 Now my tennis buddies use it.
 I'm a 4.5 senior player.

-Comments: I used Gosen on hybrids on crosses with a poly and it feels great and has a lot of power even though
+Comments: I used Gosen on hybrids on crosses with a poly and it feels great and has a lot of power even

 the poly is low power.
 I didn't play tennis for a while and put the Gosen on the main for more feel and power.
-It feels even better
+It feels even

 and stringing it low at 50 lbs with a poly on the cross feels really really good.
 The best set I have tried.